Ben-Kerman/immersive/doc/card-export.md

 The card creation process can be started at any time by pressing `a`, which brings up a menu for selecting subtitles to include on the card.
-Once the sub selection menu is active, The selected subtitles are show at the bottom right of the screen.
+Once the sub selection menu is active, the selected subtitles are show at the bottom right of the screen.
 Information on timing is at the bottom left, and a help menu listing all available key bindings is at the top left.